Special Needs Plan: What It Is and Why You Might Want One

 How much do SNP plans cost?

 That depends.
 SNPs generally don’t cost more than other Medicare Advantage plans.
 But because some SNPs offer additional care, they may charge a monthly premium in addition to the base premium.
+This may mean paying a little more each month, but the tailored could possibly save your money and help safeguard your health.
+SNPs also set their own deductibles, copayments, and other cost-sharing for services.
+But if you’re on a D-SNP plan, there are no deductibles or copays if you stay in network.

 In addition, SNPs cannot charge more than Original Medicare charges for certain kinds of care, including chemotherapy, dialysis, and skilled nursing facility (SNF) care.
 But SNPs can charge higher copays for other services, including home health, durable medical equipment (DME), and inpatient hospital care.
 All SNPs are required to provide Part D coverage.